-So how much water DO you need?
+So how much water DO you need to drink a day?
 Is “8 glasses a day” really true?
 What if you just don’t like water?
+And does coffee count?
 Today, I will address the most commonly asked questions about fluid intake and give you essential tips on how much to drink, what to choose, and when.

 While obviously this depends on many factors–activity level, body mass, the kind of climate you live in, your overall health–the Institute of Medicine has determined that the adequate daily fluid intake for an average person* living in a temperate climate is:

 2.2 liters = 75 oz = 9 glasses

 3 liters = 100 oz = 12.5 glasses

 But what about for you?
 If you want to be more precise, you can simply halve your weight (in pounds) to find the number of ounces you should be aiming for each day:

 Your weight (lbs) ÷ 2 = Daily goal (oz)